Skip to main content

 2. Select Open from files to browse the local filesystem.

-3. Navigate to the visualization output folder that contains the cyto.viz file.
+3. Navigate to the folder containing the cyto.viz file.

 4. Select and open the cyto.viz file.